mcallaway/remark/interview-talk.md

 * Bicyclist
 * Motorcyclist

-"Movement through nature"
+Movement through nature.

-"Passionate in my interests"
+Passionate in my interests.
+Not doing things halfway.
 ]

 ???

 Grew up in KC -> Columbia MO -> Madison WI -> STL

+Winding path through collect to math and physics.<br/>
+Need to find "the truth" about the universe (STEM).<br/>
+Grad school was disheartening, but excited about FLOSS tech used.<br/>
-Leaving school for tech startup in FLOSS, wasn't excited about being a prof. Astrophysics was a difficult landscape.
+Leaving school for tech startup in netsec.

-Kids taking over hobbies, 2003, STL.
+2003 Moved to STL to telecommute, started family, felt like a big risk.<br/>
+2010 Felt a transition point, take tech back to academia.<br/>
+2020 Feeling a similar inflection point, that's what I'll talk about today.<br/>

+But a quick summary about "what I'm like"...<br/>
+Nothing halfway:<br/>
-Hobbies: Movement through nature.
+Hobbies re: Movement through nature.<br/>

-Skiing, hiking, running.
-Ultimate frisbee, guitar.
-Music.
-Heavy metal.

-Nothing halfway:

-* ultimate frisbee city runners up
-* published in ApJ
-* open mic nights and bands
-* olympic lifting competition
-* cycling race
+Music: complex, metal, jazz.<br/>
+Learning physics/math,published in ApJ,ultimate frisbee city runners up,open mic nights and bands,olympic lifting competition,cycling race

-Current Books: Free Will, Waking Up, Understanding Consciousness, The Signal and The Noise.
-Eternal Golden Braid, Hofstadter.

-Iain Banks "Culture" novels, "Player of Games" etc. UK LeGuin, Left Hand of Darkness, Dispossessed.
+current books: Free Will, Waking Up, Understanding Consciousness, The Signal and The Noise.
+Eternal Golden Braid, Hofstadter. iain banks "Culture" novels, "Player of Games" etc. UK LeGuin, Left Hand of Darkness, Dispossessed.

-Movies: ???
+movies: Documentaries: Jaco Pastorius, Capital(ism), AOC, Ride Across America, Barkley Marathons

 ---